damnshiok/indicator-yubi-gauth/README.md

 ======================
 by damnshiok@gmail.com

-An Ubuntu indicator to use your Yubikey to generate OTPs like Google Authenticator, and sends Ubuntu notifcations when used.
+An Ubuntu indicator to use your Yubikey to generate TOTPs like Google Authenticator, and sends Ubuntu notifcations when used.

-This can be set up to use your Yubikey at any website that advertises 2 factor authetication via Google Authenticator.
+This can be set up to use your Yubikey at any website that advertises 2 factor authentication via Google Authenticator.
 Aside from Gmail, examples described here are bitcoin exchanges Mt.
 Gox and CampBX.

 If you find this useful, you are welcome to buy me a beer.
 My bitcoin address is 18mcyx2A78fUHjQwnrqca4H9N9XP6EqL5s

-Contains code from yubi-goog https://github.com/Ramblurr/yubi-goog Released under ISC License.
+Contains code from yubi-goog https://github.com/Ramblurr/yubi-goog Released under MIT License.

 Prerequisites
 -------------
 * Ubuntu >= 12.04
+* Python 2.75 (doesn't work with Python >= 3)
 * Yubikey >= 2.x
-* Might need yubi_goog.py from https://github.com/Ramblurr/yubi-goog
 * Need some packages from Yubico, which you can install on Ubuntu by running these in the command line:

 `sudo add-apt-repository ppa:yubico/stable`